ccallawa/alyvix_doc/test_case_building/editor_interface_overview.rst

    :class: image-with-border
    :alt: The results of running the script in Alyvix Editor

-In addition, if the a failure was caused by a simple sequential scripting node, then the annotated screenshot describing the failure will be displayed below the output in the Console tab.
+In addition, if a failure was caused by a simple sequential scripting node, then the annotated screenshot describing the failure will be displayed below the output in the Console tab.

+.. todo::  Example + description of when there is a failure

+   * Include screenshot
+   * Selection doesn't appear
+   * Subselection does appear with a box and "!"
+   * What about subselection on a different group, is the color different?

 Note that currently the verbosity level for Alyvix Robot cannot be set within Editor.